 A Los Angeles hospital has agreed to pay $1 million to settle a (sort of) medical malpractice case.
-The hospital dumped a paraplegic man in Los Angeles’ skid row.
-Incredibly, this Los Angles hospital apparently left a this paraplegic man crawling around a Los Angeles’ getto in a hospital gown and colostomy bag.
-Try and imagine someone actually doing this.
+The hospital dumped a paraplegic man in Los Angeles’ Skid Row.
+Incredibly, this Los Angeles hospital apparently left a paraplegic man crawling around a Los Angeles’ ghetto in a hospital gown and colostomy bag.
+Try to imagine someone actually doing this.
 I say “sort of” a medical malpractice case but this is not really malpractice: this is human beings doing something deliberately awful to another human being.

 You can find the Los Angeles Times article on this case here.